FrietzeLabUVM/TAP/README.md

 : A valid configuration file, each line of which specifies R1 fastq files, optionally comma delimited with a second entry for final file name prefix.
 A # commented header is also allowed with lines that start with #CMD being parsed for command line parameters.
 The config file can specify all required and optional parameters in this way.

 -ref, --reference
 : Path to parent directory for all reference components.
 I have several references setup at `/gpfs2/pi-sfrietze/indexes_jrb`.
-The are for HG38, MM10, and DM6.
+They are for HG38, MM10, and DM6.
 The "canon" variations don't include haplotypes or patches, just the basic somatic, sex, and mitochondrial chromosomes.
 I generally use canon and these are the default if you don't specify "full".

 ## Required
 -o, --outDir